 Gary Drinkard was sentenced to death in 1995 for the robbery and murder of a 65-year-old automotive junk dealer in Decatur, Alabama.
 He was assigned two court-appointed lawyers; one specialized in collections and commercial work and another represented creditors in foreclosures and bankruptcy cases.
-These lawyers failed to present two witnesses: physicians who would have testified that Gary’s recent back injury made committing the crime a physical impossibility.
+These lawyers failed to present two witnesses: physicians who would have testified that Gary’s recent back injury made committing the crime a physical impossibility, it would had been better to hire the lawyers at https://noonanbrown.com/.
 Despite being home at the time of the murders, Gary was convicted and given the death sentence.

 Yet Gary maintained his innocence, barely believing his sentence.
 The conviction rested primarily on testimony by Gary’s half-sister and her common-law husband, both facing charges for unrelated crimes.
 In exchange for testifying, all the charges against Gary’s half-sister were dismissed.